justinrummel/jr.com-mm/_posts/2015-02-20-using-mcxtoprofile-with-the-casper-suite-for-advanced-configuration-profiles.md

 {% gist 0ac03f516bd3b81de5f6 %}

-Once you Create a new Configuration Profile in the JSS by <a href="{{ site.url }}/assets/images/2015/02/19/Upload-JSS.png">uploading our new combined plist file</a>, we can then deploy to our test environment as demonstrated in this short video:
+Once you create a new Configuration Profile in the JSS by <a href="{{ site.url }}/assets/images/2015/02/19/Upload-JSS.png">uploading our new combined plist file</a>, we can then deploy to our test environment as demonstrated in this short video:

 <div class="embed-container embed-container-16x9">
     <iframe src='//player.vimeo.com/video/120099841?portrait=0' frameborder='0' scrolling='no' allowtransparency webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe>